jlehikoinen/pythonista-flask-example/README.md

 ## iOS Requirements

-* Pythonista
+* Pythonista 3

 ## iOS Setup

 Create a new Empty Script in Pythonista to Documents root.
 Copy & paste [this Gist](https://gist.github.com/jlehikoinen/ebbb77b366d908243ad6).

-The setup script will download a simple Pypi package installer script, Flask pkgs install script and this Git repo as a zip file and will extract the zip file.
+The setup script will download this Git repo as a zip file and will extract the zip file.

 Note: the setup script will overwrite existing `pythonista-flask-example` folder if it exists.

-1. Run setup script
+Run setup script.

-2. Install Flask packages by running run `install_flask_pkgs.py` in `site-packages` folder

 ## iOS Usage

-Run `flask_server.py` in `pythonista-flask-example` folder
+Run `flask_server.py` in `pythonista-flask-example` folder.

-Open `http://localhost:5000` URL in iOS web browser
+Open `http://localhost:5000` URL in iOS web browser.

 ## macOS Requirements